reconbug/dotfiles-3/README.md

 <h3 id="dotfiles_manual">manual installation</h3>

-:warning: before resourcing or rebooting you should complete the installation of the <a href="#development_tools">development tools</a> section as your shell now depends on some other tools.
+:warning: before re-sourcing or rebooting you should complete the installation of the <a href="#development_tools">development tools</a> section as your shell now depends on some other tools.

 #### common